MycroftAI/enclosure-picroft/README.md

 ### FAQ
 ##### Q1) Why "Stretch Lightning"?
-Because the image is built on Raspbian Stretch, and the lightning seen above was captured from the roof to building the night I started this rework.
+Because the image is built on Raspbian Stretch, and the lightning seen above was captured from the roof the night I started this rework.

 ##### Q2) Can I run this with a the Raspbian desktop GUI?
 Sadly, not really.
 A Raspberry Pi is powerful, but still not well suited to do _everything_ at